Appointed: July 2009

 Experience: Megan is the Head of Tertiary Education at the Business Council of Australia and has responsibility for leading policy, advocacy and member engagement across the tertiary education agenda.
 She has previously held senior executive positions in the NSW Department of Premier and Cabinet, the Victorian Department of Human Services and the Victorian Department of Premier and Cabinet.
 In those roles, she provided leadership and policy advice across tertiary education, housing, justice, health, and intergovernmental relations, and led the development of several major reforms including the Victorian Skills Reform Package, the Victorian Homelessness Action Plan and the NSW Bail reforms.
 Megan has managed significant operations in both the higher education and vocational education and training sectors and has worked as a consultant to schools, VET, and higher education.
 She is currently a member of the Australian Industry and Skills Committee and has just completed a two-year term as a member of the National Workplace Relations Consultative Council.

-Experience: Executive Director, Policy Planning and Innovation, Department of Training and Workforce Development.
+Experience: Previously Simon was the Executive Director, Policy Planning and Innovation, Department of Training and Workforce Development, Western Australia.

 Appointed: June 2017